ngshiheng/six-percent/README.md

 ### Run this project with `exe`

-1. To generate a new `SixPercent.spec` file, run:
+Optional: to generate a new `SixPercent.spec` file, run the following:

 ```sh
 pyi-makespec main.py --name SixPercent --icon "bin\favicon.ico" --onefile --console --add-binary "bin\driver\chromedriver.exe;bin\driver\\"
 ```

-2. To generate the executable, run `pyinstaller SixPercent.spec --clean`
+1. To (re)generate the executable, run `pyinstaller SixPercent.spec --clean`

-3. A `SixPercent.exe` will be generated inside the `dist/` folder
+2. A `SixPercent.exe` will be generated inside the `dist/` folder

-4. Run `SixPercent.exe` and use the bot
+3. Run `SixPercent.exe` and use the bot

 ---